-4. Withdrawal from a class (or classes) to avoid failure or low grades
+- Withdrawal from course(s) to avoid failure or low grade

-5. Withdrawal from a class (or classes) because of dissatisfaction with an instructor
+- Withdrawal from course(s) due to dissatisfaction with an instructor

 The submission of a fee appeal does not guarantee approval.
 In addition, the submission of an appeal does not extend the due date for outstanding tuition and fees or other charges while awaiting a decision by the Fee Appeals Committee.
 Charges not paid by the due date will be assessed the late payment fee.

-Note: Withdrawal appeals (academic or medical) that are submitted to the Registrar’s or Dean of Students Office late in the semester, or withdrawals approved retroactively for a previous semester, will generally not be considered for a refund of tuition.
+Note: Withdrawal appeals (academic or medical) that are submitted to the Office of the Registrar or Dean of Students Office late in the semester or withdrawals approved retroactively for a previous semester will generally not be considered for a refund of tuition.

 If the appeal is denied, the decision of the Fee Appeals Committee may be appealed first to the University Controller, then to the Vice President for Finance and Administration, as the designee of the President, who has final authority within the University.
 Any additional appeals must be submitted within two weeks of the appeal decision.
 After two weeks, the appeal is closed with no further consideration.